Ladies Walleye Weekend

 woman angler casting

 Just like last year, two outstanding guides were on board to get this group of ladies out on the water for three days.
 Greg Amiel of Fishing 4 Tails and Joe Pickstock of PB&J Charters are two of the best guides in the area, creating a great learning opportunity for the group.
-Trolling is the preferred fishing style on this body of water in the fall as it is a great way to cover water.
+Trolling is the preferred fishing style on this body of water in the fall, as it is a great way to cover water.
 Walleye are roaming, travelling along contour lines, and following bait around.
-For many of the women, it was the first time experiencing anything like this and they were all eager to learn, get involved, and ask questions.
+For many of the women, it was the first time experiencing anything like this, and they were all eager to learn, get involved, and ask questions.

 women anglers holding 2 walleye

 I spent time on both boats and with each group of anglers.
 When the ladies weren’t reeling in fish, we told stories, danced to keep warm, and laughed so much our tummies hurt and tears streamed down our faces.
-I feel so fortunate that these women all jumped at this opportunity, and it seems they were all awarded for their efforts.
+I feel so fortunate that these women all jumped at this opportunity, and it seems they were all rewarded for their efforts.
 Each angler landed not only a walleye but several!
 And some real trophies too.
 Janet caught the largest fish of the trip, weighing 13 pounds and 4 ounces.
-I’ll never forget just how grateful she was to land such a stunning walleye and I’m so glad I was there to witness the moment.
+I’ll never forget just how grateful she was to land such a stunning walleye, and I’m so glad I was there to witness the moment.
 On the last day, Lori tied for the biggest of the trip with another 13-pound, 4-ounce fish.
 What were the chances of that?!
-I was thankful to be there for both catches, one landed on Joe’s boat and the other with Greg.
+I was thankful to be there for both catches, one landed on Joe’s boat and the other on Greg's.
 Amongst these two giants, there was also a 12-pounder, and a 10-pounder caught with several in the 7-, 8-, and 9-pound range and some smaller fish too.
 I lost count of how many fish were landed and how many personal bests were crushed.
-In addition to landing walleye (which was a first for a couple of the ladies), a 16-pound freshwater drum was caught along with a nice northern pike and some white bass too.
+In addition to landing walleye (which was a first for a couple of the ladies), a 16-pound freshwater drum was caught along with a nice northern pike and some white bass, too.

 woman angler holding angler

 There’s no doubt that the impressive fish sure helped make this adventure so incredible, but it was the company that I’ll never forget.
-Each of these women joined from different directions and backgrounds with a common love for fishing making for such a special experience.
+Each of these women joined from different directions and backgrounds with a common love for fishing, making for such a special experience.
 I look forward to sharing the water with each of them again (and again).
-Of course, it simply wouldn’t have been possible without both Joe and Greg who were willing to put up with our wild enthusiasm and frequent laughter.
+Of course, it simply wouldn’t have been possible without both Joe and Greg, who were willing to put up with our wild enthusiasm and frequent laughter.
 Thank you to all the women who took part in making it such a memorable weekend: Jenn, Lori, Niki, Paula, Nicole, Janet, Alicia, and Heather.
 I cannot wait until next year!

 (All photo credits: Ashley Rae)